allivka/ADUL/README.md

 4. These utilities aren't really well written but may be useful in some scenarios
 5. List of working utilities:
     1) tinyxml2 library source files for working with .xml format files
-    2) logger utility that provide convenient interface for printing logs to any output stream
+    2) logger utility that provides convenient interface for printing logs to any output stream
     3) time utility for time managing and measuring
     4) compilation of some maybe useful exceptions classes